rasterio/rasterio/README.rst

 <http://www.gisinternals.com/release.php>`_.
 You will also need to download
 the compiled libraries and headers (include files).

-When building from source on Windows, it is important to note that gdal-config only exists on UNIX platforms.
-The setup.py scripts uses gdal-config discover the places to include files and libraries that rasterio needs to compile its C extensions.
+When building from source on Windows, it is important to know that setup.py cannot rely on gdal-config, which is only present on UNIX systems, to discover the locations of header files and libraries that rasterio needs to compile its C extensions.
 On Windows, these paths need to be provided by the user.
 You will need to find the include files and the library files for gdal and use setup.py as follows.